wownice333/FGAD/Readme.md

 # FGAD
-The code of paper FGAD: An Effective Federated Graph Anomaly Detection Framework with Self-Boosted Knowledge Distillation.
+The code of paper FGAD: Self-boosted Knowledge Distillation for An Effective Federated Graph Anomaly Detection Framework.

 To obtain experimental results, please run the following code: